mass-Eve/programming-with-C/04-switch(case)/switch-case.md

-* switch(case) usage Syntax ~
+# switch(case) usage Syntax ~

         switch (<variable>)
         {
             case <a-constant-thru-which-equality-check-has-to-be-done> :
                 body
                 break; (if required)

             case <a-constant-thru-which-equality-check-has-to-be-done> :
                 body
                 break; (if required)

             case <a-constant-thru-which-equality-check-has-to-be-done> :
                 body
                 break; (if required)

             .
             .
             .
             .
             .
             .

             case <a-constant-thru-which-equality-check-has-to-be-done> :
                 body
                 break; (if required)

             default :
                 body
                 break; (optional, it pretty much works the same, if not putted also!)
         }

-Why should I use switch(case) statements when I already have if-else ladder?
+Q Why should I use switch(case) statements when I already have if-else ladder?

 There are a bunch of resons to choose switch(case) ladder over an if-else ladder.
 They are ~